rozlynd/random-forest-fxai/README.md

 -   `k` is the particular classifier to consider;
 -   `v` is the particular instance to explain;
 -   `S` is a implementation of sets over feature indexes---_the simplest is to instantiate this field using the `MakeFinSet` functor on a module containing the parameter `n`._

+`Explainers.mli` contains generic signatures for explainers and useful functors:
+-   `AXpFinder` contains an `InputProblem` and an AXp-extractor for that problem;
+-   `CXpFinder` contains an `InputProblem` and a CXp-extractor for that problem;
+-   `WCXpChecker` contains an `InputProblem` and a function deciding for any potential explanation if it is a WCXp or the complement of a WAXp;
+-   `AXpIterativeFinder` is a functor for building an `AXpFinder` from a `WCXpChecker`;
+-   `CXpIterativeFinder` is a functor for building an `CXpFinder` from a `WCXpChecker`.

+`DT.mli` contains the generic type for decision trees and a functor `MakeDT` for building the part of an `InputProblem` corresponding to the feature signature, classifier's output, type and evaluation function.

+`DTXp.mli` instantiates/implements some explainer signatures for decision trees:
+-   `DTInputProblem` is a specialization of `InputProblem` for decision trees;
+-   `DtWCXpChecker` implements a `WCXpChecker` for decision trees;
+-   `DtAXpFinder` implements an `AXpFinder` for decision trees;
+-   `DtCXpFinder` implements a `CXpFinder` for decision trees.

+## Formal Explanability

+The following definitions are based on the work of Joao Marques-Silva around abductive and contrastive explanations (see for instance [Logic-Based Explainability: Past, Present & Future](https://arxiv.org/abs/2406.11873)).

+Given some _features_ with their specific domains (Boolean, floating-point numbers, enumerations...), the _feature space_ is the product of all domains.
+A _classifier_ takes as input vectors from the feature space to compute a result.

+Given some classifier $k$ and an input vector $x$, we want to derive explanations for the particular decision $k(x)$.
+An explanation is a set of features $E$ that satisfies a certain logical property.
+Here are the definitions for _weak abductive explanations_ and _weak contrastive explanation_:

+$$
+\mathit{weak-}AXp(E) \triangleq \forall y. x \equiv_E y \Rightarrow k(x) = k(y)
+$$

+$$
+\mathit{weak-}CXp(E) \triangleq \exists y. x \equiv_{E^\complement} y \wedge k(x) \neq k(y)
+$$

+Where $x \equiv_E y$ means the vectors agree on $E$, and $E^\complement$ is the complement of $E$ in the set of all features.

+Intuitively, $E$ is a weak AXp if any vector that agrees with $x$ on $E$ leads to the same output. $E$ is a weak CXp if it is possible to change the output only by changing features of $E$ in $x$.

+_An AXp is defined as a subset-minimal weak AXp and a CXp is defined as a subset-minimal weak CXp._

+By definition, the set of all features is a weak AXp.
+If $k$ is not constant, the set of all features is a weak CXp.
+If $k$ is constant then the only AXp is the empty set and there are no CXps.